Click on the images help you identify a jack pine.

 Leaf

-Needlelike, 3/4 to 1-1/2 inches long, stubby, flat, grayish green.
+Needlelike, 3/4 to 1 1/2 inches long, stubby, flat, and grayish green.
 Slightly twisted needles are bundled in pairs and remain on branchlets for about three years.

 Fruit (seed)

-Cones are about 1-1/2 inches long, often strongly curved and appearing in pairs (like the ears of a donkey), brown when ripe, turning gray later, sometimes remaining on branches unopened and containing good seeds for many years.
-The small, winged, triangular seeds can be carried far in strong winds.
+Cones are about 1 1/2 inches long, often strongly curved and appearing in pairs, brown when ripe, turning gray later.
+Some cones remain on branches unopened, containing viable seeds for many years.
+Small, winged, triangular seeds can be carried far by strong winds.
 Many cones ripen after seven years.
-Cones only open in extreme heat such as forest fire conditions (120 to 150 degrees Fahrenheit).
+Cones open only in extreme heat, such as during forest fires (120 to 150 degrees Fahrenheit).

 Range

-Found in abundance in north-central and northeastern Minnesota.
-Occurs generally in pure stands on poor, sandy soil.
-Usually the first of the pines to spring up and occupy land following fire.
-Hardy and thrives on soil too poor for white or red pine.
-Very shade intolerant.
+Found abundantly in north-central and northeastern Minnesota.
+Generally occurs in pure stands on poor, sandy soils.
+Usually the first pine to grow on land following fire.
+Hardy and thrives on soils too poor for white or red pine.
+Very shade-intolerant.

 Wood uses

-Light, soft, not strong, close-grained, clear pale brown with thick, nearly white sapwood.
+Wood is light, soft, not strong, close-grained, clear pale brown with thick, nearly white sapwood.
 Used for laths, box material, craft paper, firewood, and increasingly for lumber.
-Used for windbreaks because of its hardiness.
+Also used for windbreaks because of its hardiness.